J-B-Mugundh/Next-Gen-Security_Enhanced-DDoS-Attack-Detection-for-Autonomous-Vehicles-in-6G-Networks/README.md

 ### Continuous Learning Model (CLM)

 The CLM processes the AV dataset and evolved attack patterns in real-time, adapting to new attack patterns dynamically.
 The model is continuously updated to improve accuracy and adapt to emerging threats.

+## Repository Structure

+### 1. Simulation folder

+- Contains records to simulate DDoS attacks in the SUMO (Simulation of Urban MObility) simulator.

+### 2. ADADS_using_HDM_and_CLM.ipynb

+- Jupyter notebook containing the code for implementing Anomaly Detection for DDoS Attacks using a Hybrid Detection Model (HDM) and Continuous Learning Model (CLM).
+- Provides graphical visualization of results and records for interpreting the outcomes.

+### 3. Hybrid_Models_Individual.ipynb

+- Jupyter notebook containing the code for individual machine learning models.
+- Includes code for five classifiers: Naive Bayes (NB), Random Forest (RF), Logistic Regression (LR), Support Vector Machines (SVM), and K-Nearest Neighbors (KNN).

+## Usage

+1. Navigate to the `Simulation` folder to access records for simulating DDoS attacks in the SUMO simulator.
+2. Open the `ADADS_using_HDM_and_CLM.ipynb` notebook to view and run the code for implementing the Anomaly Detection system using a Hybrid Detection Model and Continuous Learning Model.
+3. Explore the `Hybrid_Models_Individual.ipynb` notebook to understand the implementation of individual machine learning models.

 ## Results & Discussion